-Indigofera tinctoria is also known as Nil, Nili, Aviri etc. It is oldest known natural dye used for printing, textile and hair colouring.
+Indigofera tinctoria is also known as Nil, Nili, Aviri, etc. It is oldest known natural dye used for printing, textile and hair coloring.
 Indigo plant is a perennial shrub native to India which grows up to height of two meters and found throughout India.
 Indigo is also cultivated in few parts of the country for its commercial use.
 The whole plant of Indigo herb is dried and pulverised to get a powder.
 This powder can be used for dying purpose.

 Taxonomy of Indigo plant

 Scientific name: Indigofera tinctori

 Tamil: Aviri, Nili